RedHat-UX/red-hat-design-system/elements/rh-back-to-top/docs/00-overview.md

 {{ tagName | getElementDescription }}

+{% example palette="light",
+           alt="Example of a back to top button", src="back-to-top.svg" %}

 {% repoStatusList %}

+## Sample

+View a demo below.

 ## Demos
   View a live version of this component and see how it can be customized.